1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ---

 ## Z-Axis
-The z-axis of both the **Go** and the **Neo** is driven by a single lead screw.
+The z-axis is driven by two lead screws which are connectoed to each other with a belt at the very top.
+Therefore this system is called a dual z-axis, belt driven system.

-The lead screw has 8mm in diameter with 8mm lead ('distance' of one complete rotation), 2mm pitch and 4 starts and has a length of 350mm (it's actually the kind of lead screw which is used pretty much everywhere in these kind of machines).
+The lead screws have 8mm in diameter with 8mm lead ('distance' of one complete rotation), 2mm pitch and 4 starts and has a length of 350mm (it's actually the kind of lead screw which is used pretty much everywhere in these kind of machines).

-This rod is mounted to the 5mm shaft of the motor by a rigid coupler at the bottom.
+The rod which is directly driven by the motor is mounted to the 5mm shaft of the motor by a rigid coupler at the bottom.
-The top end of the rod is completely unguided.
+The rod which is driven by the belt then is mounted to a ... at the bottom which holds it in place.
+Both top ends of the rods are held in place by a bearing block where the screws stick out from at the top.
+At this end a pulley is attached to both screws, which are then connected by a closed loop belt.

 In between it's guided and secured by a spring loaded POM anti-backlash nut which you can see at the following picture -  it's the black plastic part mounted to the black steel bracket.

 ![Z-axis views](../assets/images/z-axis_neo_web.jpg)

 !!! warning "Z-Axis Drives X-Axis Gantry"

-    **The lead screw drives the x-axis gantry up and down along the z-axis aluminum frame parts, so check the section [x-axis gantry](#x-axis-gantry) as well for adjusting the position of the brackets the v-slot wheels are mounted to as well as for adjusting the position of the wheels!**
+    **The lead screws drive the x-axis gantry up and down along the z-axis aluminum frame parts, so check the section [x-axis gantry](#x-axis-gantry) as well for adjusting the position of the brackets the v-slot wheels are mounted to as well as for adjusting the position of the wheels!**

 ---

 ### Z-Axis Motor
 The motor of the y-axis is a 42-34 Nema 17 stepper motor with a 5mm motor shaft.
 It seems to be a regular 1.8° stepper, which means the shaft turns 1.8° at each steps, and therefore it's doing 200 steps for one full 360° rotation.

 ![Z stepper mounting](../assets/images/axes_z-stepper-mounting_web.jpg)